-Wireless Discovery argued during oral argument that the asserted patents are not directed to an abstract idea because they are directed to telecommunications network.
+Wireless Discovery also argued during oral argument that the asserted patents are not directed to an abstract idea because they are directed to a telecommunications network.
 See, e.g., Tr.
 36:1-7; 37:8-11.
 According to Wireless Discovery, the asserted patents add additional "hardware solutions" to allow communications between mobile devices.
 See Tr.
 27:10-19.
 Thus, Wireless Discovery concludes that the claims of the asserted patents "are directed toward specific means and methods that improve relevant technologies."
 Tr.
 31:1-6 (citing McRO, Inc. v.
 Bandai Namco Games Am.
 Inc., 837 F.3d 1299, 1313 (Fed.
 Cir.
 2016)).

 The Court disagrees with Wireless Discovery's argument that the claims are not directed to an abstract idea.
 In McRO, the Federal Circuit held the invention recited "specific rules" or algorithms for a computer to "achieve an improved technological result," i.e., to produce "accurate and realistic lip synchronization and facial expression in animated characters."
-McRO, 837 F.3d at 1313-16 (citation omitted).
-Claim 10 of the '267 patent does not recite any specific rules or algorithms to improve telecommunications network, nor does claim 10 of the '267 patent improve specific computer technology or solve specific computer problems.
-See, e.g., Ancora Techs. v.
-HTC Am., Inc., 908 F.3d 1343, 1348 (Fed.
-Cir.
-2018) (finding asserted patent directed to improving security against a computer's unauthorized use of a program non-abstract because the asserted patent improved computer functionality and was "done by a specific technique that departs from earlier approaches to solve a specific computer problem.").
-Claim 10 of the '267 patent does not describe a specific technique that departs from earlier approaches to solve a specific computer problem.
-The claims recite purely functional steps related to the abstract idea of exchanging information about people based on their location and membership in an organization.
+McRO, 837 F.3d at 1313-16.
+In the instant action, none of the representative clams recite any specific rules or algorithms to improve a telecommunications network.
+Rather, the claims recite purely functional steps related to the abstract idea of exchanging information about people based on their location and membership in an organization.

-For the above reasons, the Court finds claim 10 of the '267 patent directed to the abstract idea of social networking.
+For the above reasons, the Court finds the representative asserted claims are directed to the abstract idea of social networking.
 The Court must now proceed to Alice step two.